© Crown copyright 2021

 It is important that small cash donations are banked if your charity or CASC wants to claim a GASDS top-up.

-If your charity or CASC uses small cash donations to pay for expenses without banking the donations first you won’t be able to claim a top-up payment.
+If your charity or CASC uses small cash donations to pay for expenses without banking the donations first you will not be able to claim a top-up payment.

 It’s also a good idea to provide fundraisers with bank giro credit forms so that they can pay any amounts collected directly into the charity account.
 The counterfoil receipt which notes the breakdown of the coins and notes collected should then be given to the charity for audit purposes.

-If your charity wants to claim GASDs top up payments based on amounts collected in a Local Authority Area near a community building, you must also keep a record of:
+If your charity wants to claim GASDS top-up payments based on amounts collected in a Local Authority Area near a community building, you must also keep a records that show:

 - the address of the community building

-- a record to show that the building qualified as a community building
+- that the building qualified as a community building

 - the date(s) that the money was collected